 Define your monetization strategy.
 Decided how you want to make money blogging.
 Do you plan on using your blog to showcase your writing talents to land freelance opportunities, will you be using it as a lead generation tool to sell art, t-shirts, or other goods?
 Make sure the proper systems in place to make this possible on your blog, upload your products, and start collecting that cash!

-Hey, no hate.
-I was you.
-I understand.
+Hey, no judgement!
+I understand - as I've been there myself.
 If you've been sitting on a business idea now is the time.
-Start that business.
+Start that business, you don't necessarily need to quit your day job to do it.
 Figure out how you can develop your business around the design of your dream life.

 If you currently have a full-time job this is a great thing as you'll have more flexibility to invest in more expensive tools and resources that will help build your businesses and scale effectively and professionally.

-16. Make sure your certs are up to date
+Make sure your certifications and passports are up to date

 There are plenty of untraditional well-paying jobs that simply require you to keep an up to date certification.
-Look into opportunities to be a bartender, lifeguard, hairdresser, travel agent, or teacher.
-Discover what certifications and visas are required for you to land that job.
+Discover what certifications and visas are required for you to land unique travel jobs.
 Also be sure to keep an up to date passport.

 Last summer I worked as a dog sitter and had a kick ass opportunity to house sit for an amazing family.
 In exchange for watching their rather low maintenance dog, I was able to stay in their home for free, was paid for my time, and worked on my freelance assignment.

 If you're looking to grow your portfolio so you can consult, freelance, or work remotely, it's important that you start to build and strengthen your online presence.
 Create side projects, like a blog or portfolio site.
-Make sure you have the most up to date samples of your work.
+Make sure you have the most up to date samples of your work on it at all times.

 There are plenty of people who love their job but feel the need to step away for a bit to refocus and reenergize themselves.
 If this sounds like you, look into the opportunity to take a sabbatical or extended leave.